av1155/homelab/kubernetes/README.md

-# Homelab Kubernetes Production Setup Plan
+# Homelab Kubernetes Production Setup

-This is the recommended step-by-step plan to get your cluster highly available, persistent, and observable.
+A step-by-step reference showing how this cluster was made **highly available, persistent, and observable**.
+The instructions below reflect the configuration that is running in the environment today.

 ---